learn-co-students/react-passing-props-lab-web-0616/README.md

 ## The Task at Hand

 Now, one thing that is a bit unusual about this lab is that rather than building the app from scratch, we will instead work with an application that has already been built.
-If you run `npm run bundle` and then load the `index.html` file, you'll see the product in all its glory.
+If you run `npm start`, you should see the product in all its glory.

 Although this app is already working, its original implementation frankly leaves something to be desired.
 The application has too many components that are unnecessarily maintaining state.
 To drive this point home, take a look at this representation of the application's component hierarchy: